🔢

 Can I use this for homework?

-Yes—the calculator shows step-by-step factorization, helping you understand the process while verifying your work.
+Yes—the calculator shows step-by-step factorisation, helping understanding while verifying work.

 What are twin primes?